grafana/synthetic-monitoring-agent/docs/architecture/cluster.md

 - **Stable identity.** `-cluster-node-name` defaults to the hostname, which is the stable pod name under a `StatefulSet`.
 Leave it unset and run agents as a `StatefulSet` so names survive restarts.
+If hostname resolution fails, the agent generates a process-scoped UUID to avoid collisions.
+That fallback is not stable across restarts, so deployments that require stable identity should provide a stable hostname or set `-cluster-node-name` explicitly.
 - **Gossip transport.** Each agent listens on `-cluster-listen-port` (default `7946`) for plaintext HTTP/2 (h2c) gossip, on a dedicated listener separate from the metrics/health HTTP server.